AlexWaygood/typeshed-stats/examples/example.md

 Objects missing from the stub cause stubtest to emit an error in typeshed's CI.

-In CI, stubtest is run on `linux` only.
+In CI, stubtest is run on `win32` only.

 Typeshed currently has 37 unique allowlist entries for `pywin32` when running stubtest in CI.